 Would you like a spot of matcha tea with your black sesame – ginger scones?
 By golly, I’ve done it again!
-I’ve taken something traditional, and went completely barmy on it!
-OK, I wrote a whole entry in ‘Brit’ lingo back in ’09, and I’m not going to make any of you who remember, suffer through it again.
+I’ve taken something traditional and went completely barmy on it!
+Okay, I wrote a whole entry in ‘Brit’ lingo back in ’09, and I’m not going to make any of you who remember suffer through it again.

 Mandy of What The Fruitcake?! came to our rescue last-minute to present us with the Battenburg Cake challenge!
 She highlighted Mary Berry’s techniques and recipes to allow us to create this unique little cake with ease.

 I was supposed to co-host, or shall I say sidekick this challenge with Mandy, but like a lot of promises and deadlines the past 3 months, I had to drop out (or delay).
 Not that I didn’t try, but, unfortunately, the humidity ghoul came stomping down on my jubilee again.
 I ordered a Battenberg pan because I wanted to take the easy way out, (which I will get to in a moment), and just my luck, two tries stuck to the pan because of the stickiness in the air.

 I won’t bore you with the trials and tribulations of my homemade cashew marzipan,but I will say the humidity made it nearly impossible to roll out and wrap the cake in. so we ate it in chunks. and I regretfully had to inform Mandy I wouldn’t be able to pull this one out in time.
 It certainly doesn’t help matters when your brain has been scattered too.

 Scattered brain doesn’t make for focused baking, decorating, or anything for that matter.

 However, there is a light at the end of this tunnel.
 As a participant instead of co-host, I had some time to take advantage of a few clear weekend days and weeknights to play with the Battenberg, and my second cashew marzipan rolled out quite nicely.